juju/docs/src/en/help-azure.md

 !!!
-Note: The 'interactive' option is far quicker and easier than manually adding credentials via the 'service-principal-secret' option, but instructions for these are covered in the [Manually adding credentials](#manually-adding-credentials) section.
+Note: The 'interactive' option is far quicker and easier than manually adding credentials via the 'service-principal-secret' option, but instructions for this are covered in the [Manually adding credentials](#manually-adding-credentials) section.

 You will then be asked for your Azure subscription id.
 After entering this, you'll